 When your child is around 1 years old we will contact you by letter or email with an appointment.
+The appointment will be either a home visit, video call or you and your child will be invited to attend a local community venue.
 We will also ask you to complete a questionnaire about your child's development.
 This will help you to think about the stage your child is at and what you can do to help their development.

 Remember that all children develop at their own pace.
 If you have any concerns about your child’s progress, or if your child has any specific health or development needs, you can discuss them during the appointment or contact our Just One Number team for support and advice at any time.